Tod Browning: Iron Man (1931)

 The last of Browning's three sound films he directed for Universal Studios, Iron Man (1931) is largely ignored in critical literature.

 Described as "a cautionary tale about the boxer as a physically powerful man brought down by a woman", Browning's boxing story lacks the macabre elements that typically dominate his cinema.
 Film historian Vivian Sobchack observes that "Iron Man, in subject and plot, is generally regarded as uncharacteristic of Browning's other work."
 Thematically, however, the picture exhibits a continuity consistent with his obsessive interest in "situations of moral and sexual frustration."

 Film critic Leger Grindon cites the four "subsidiary motifs" recognized by Browning biographer Stuart Rosenthal: "appearances hiding truth (particularly physical beauty as a mask for villainy), sexual frustration, opposing tendencies within a protagonist that are often projected onto alter egos and finally, an inability to assign guilt."
 These themes are evident in Iron Man.

 Actor Lew Ayres, following his screen debut in Universal's immensely successful anti-war themed All Quiet on the Western Front (1930), plays Kid Mason, a Lightweight boxing champion.
 This sports-drama concerns the struggle between the Kid's friend and manager George Regan Robert Armstrong, and the boxer's adulterous wife Rose (Jean Harlow) to prevail in a contest for his affection and loyalty.

 Rather than relying largely upon "editing and composition as expressive tools" Browning moved away from a stationary camera "toward a conspicuous use of camera movement" under the influence of Karl Freund, cinematographer on the 1931 Dracula.
 Iron Man exhibits this "transformation" in Browning's cinematic style as he entered the sound era.
 Leger Grindon provides this assessment of Browning's last picture for Universal:

-Though box office earning for Iron Man are unavailable, a measure of its success is indicated in the two remakes the film inspired: Some Blondes Are Dangerous (1937) and Iron Man (1950).
+Though box office earnings for Iron Man are unavailable, a measure of its success is indicated in the two remakes the film inspired: Some Blondes Are Dangerous (1937) and Iron Man (1950).

-Browning returned to M-G-M studios after completing Iron Man to embark upon the most controversial film of his career: Freaks (1932).
+Browning returned to MGM after completing Iron Man to embark upon the most controversial film of his career: Freaks (1932).